MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmos-db-for-mongodb-overview.md

 | --- | --- | ---|
 | **Copy activity (source/destination)** | None <br>On-premises | Basic |

-To learn more about the copy activity configuration for Azure Cosmos DB for MongoDB in data pipelines, go to [Configure in a data pipeline copy activity](connector-azure-cosmos-db-for-mongodb-copy-activity.md).
+To learn more about the copy activity configuration for Azure Cosmos DB for MongoDB in data pipelines, go to [Configure Azure Cosmos DB for MongoDB in a copy activity](connector-azure-cosmos-db-for-mongodb-copy-activity.md).